Skip to content ↓

 First milestone: with adult support, children identify ‘safe’ for building with the larger equipment outside and respond to the question ‘does it feel safe?’ and begin to explore their own physical capabilities.

 The children can begin with smaller resources such as wooden blocks.
 Larger equipment can be introduced and explored as the children become more confident and capable and their core strength and balancing skills develop.
 Adults use the scaffolding technique ‘I do, we do, you do.’
 The Trim Trail can be used to build climbing and balancing skills.
-Children begin to communicate to an adult about what that they are doing with adult support.

 Component